Lansing Board of Water and Light

 Role & Governance Mandate

-As a Lansing City Council At-Large Member, Dr. Brown provided governance oversight of the Lansing Board of Water & Light through appointment confirmations of Board of Commissioners, review of adopted operating budgets and capital planning presented in public forums, and evaluation of proposed rate actions and major policy items through required notice and hearing processes, elevating resident priorities for reliability, sustainability, and fiscal accountability.
+As a Lansing City Council Member At-Large, Brown provided governance oversight of the Lansing Board of Water & Light through appointment confirmation of the Board of Commissioners and review of operating budgets and capital plans presented in public forums.
+The role included evaluation of proposed rate actions and major policy items through required notice and hearing processes, elevating resident priorities related to reliability, sustainability, and fiscal accountability.

 Key Decisions & Outcomes